 Send My Bag helps expats and students relocate to Australia by offering a door to door luggage delivery service from worldwide origins to destinations across Australia.
 This means that after the long flight to Australia, you can go straight to your final destination without having to wait around for your bags or drag them onto public transport.
 Be prepared when buying your house in Australia by reading our guide to buying a house abroad.
 If you aren't sure about moving to Australia, read our guide to deciding on the best country to move to.

-Before you move to the UK to work or study, there are a number of things that you must be aware of.
+When moving to the UK to work or study, there are a number of things that you must be aware of.
 These include your right to reside, work or study in the UK, travel options, potential accommodation and your right to avail of public services in the UK.